-CHF remains diligent in reviewing and revising long-term disbursement plans for funds that have been set aside for support in years to come, utilizing the insight and knowledge from partners on the ground including the Boulder Police Department, District Attorney's Office, and the Colorado Organization for Victim Assistance (COVA).
+During the last six months, CHF has continue our work with our partners.
+The Colorado Organization for Victim Assistance (COVA), as one of our primary partners in covering immediate needs, continues to have funds available to help with any immediate needs that individuals may have.
+CHF remains diligent in reviewing and revising long-term disbursement plans for funds that have been set aside for support in years to come, utilizing the insight and knowledge from partners on the ground, including the Boulder Police Department Victim Advocates and Boulder District Attorney's Office Victim Advocates.
+The Boulder Strong Resource Center has been a support for many individuals and CHF continues to support the holistic services provided there.